sdmg15/Best-websites-a-programmer-should-visit/README.md

 </div>

 ## Podcasts
+- [CodePen Radio | made by de CodePen team](https://blog.codepen.io/radio/) : A podcast all about what it's like running a small web software business.
+The good, the bad, and the ugly.
 - [Coding Blocks](http://www.codingblocks.net) : A podcast covering topics such as best programming practices, design patterns, coding for performance, object-oriented coding, database design and implementation, tips, tricks and a whole lot of other things.
 - [Developer On Fire](http://developeronfire.com/episodes) : A podcast that shares the humanity of developers and tells stories of some of the amazing people in software, hosted by Dave Rael.
 - [Developer Tea](https://spec.fm/podcasts/developer-tea) : A podcast for developers designed to fit inside your tea break.